 There are a number of in-vitro as well as in-vivo studies (animal experiments) for electromagnetic pulse stimulation of stem cells, which clearly underline the immense importance for possible cell renewal.

-Influence of QRS on fracture healing / pseudarthrosis / osteoporosis prophylaxis
+Influence of PEMF on fracture healing / pseudarthrosis / osteoporosis prophylaxis

-Fracture healing / pseudarthrosis , as well as osteoporosis prophylaxis and its therapy , , , , are among the main areas of application for QRS.
+Fracture healing / pseudarthrosis , as well as osteoporosis prophylaxis and its therapy , , , , are among the main areas of application.
 Proliferation and mineralization of the osteoblasts, with simultaneous inhibition of the osteoclast genesis, were found , , .
 Stimulation of chondrocyte proliferaton was also observed .